Agente Inmobiliario Colegiado API

 Deductible expensesImprovements (if justified)Property tax, fees, insurance, repairs, depreciation

-Case Study: 80 m2 Apartment in Eixample
+Case model: 80 m2 apartment in Eixample

 Property profile: